 Spirit was directed by Jake Nava, the white British director who is also behind other Knowles music videos, including Crazy in Love, Flawless, Grown Woman and Partition.
 Spirit seems to explore themes of motherhood, femininity and a sense of community while the works above explore sexual agency, relationships, independence and individuality.
 In comparison to the themes covered in their previous works, Spirit appears to be an outlier for a Knowles and Nava collaboration.

 However, it could also be argued that Spirit took its inspiration from elsewhere.
 Perhaps the desert setting was informed by that of the Lion King’s fictitious Pride Rock.
 Perhaps Solange had an influence on the project, considering that her visual album When I Get Home (2019) showcased similar settings, choreography and formations.
-Perhaps La Maison Noir was but one of many references that went into storyboarding for Spirit.
+Perhaps La Maison Noir was one of many references that went into storyboarding for Spirit.

 Last year the official On The Run Tour II poster mimicked a scene from Touki Bouki.
 The picture sees Jay-Z and Beyoncé sitting on a motorbike embellished with a long-horned bull’s skull similar to the one that Mory and Anta, the lead characters of Touki Bouki, ride on.
 While multiple articles from reputable organisations reported on the Senegalese film’s influence on the poster, no such credit has been given by the US couple.